VoiceOfDarkness/holbertonschool-printf/README.md

 This custom printf function was developed by Magomed Abbasov and Abil Samedov for Holberton School.
 It supports the following format specifiers:
-- `%c` - prints one single asciiII character
+- `%c` - prints one single asciII character
 - `%s` - prints the array of characters (string)
 - `%d` - prints decimal number
 - `%i` - prints the value of type integer